You're looking at a couples app and wondering: do I actually need to pay for this?

 Love Nudge -- Free.
 Love language identification and daily suggestions.

 Between -- Free with optional premium.
 Private messaging, photo sharing, anniversary tracking.
+See our Connected vs. Between comparison for details.

 So if all you want is conversation starters and a free way to get started, you can do that without spending anything.